snucrypto/HEAAN/README.md

 ## How to use this library?
 ### 1. Build a static library/Running test functions
 You can make a sample test program with test/HEAAN.cpp by typing ./run in the main directory.
 We checked the sample program was working well on Ubuntu 16.04.2 LTS.
-You need to install NTL (with GMP), pThread, and libbsd libraries before starting 'run'.
+You need to install NTL (with GMP), pThread, libraries before starting 'run'.
 After successful compilation, you can see 'a.out' file in test directory.
 You also can find a static library (heaan.a) in test directory.